pippinbarr/cart253/assignments/art-jam/README.md

 #### Deadlines

-- 🔥 Section B: 23:59, 1 October 2024
+- 🔥 Section B: 23:59, 30 September 2024
-- 🔥 Section A: 23:59, 3 October 2024
+- 🔥 Section A: 23:59, 2 October 2024

-That is, you have two weeks from assignment.
+That is, you have three weeks from assignment.

 If there is a serious need for an extension, contact your instructor at least 3 days *before* the final deadline.
+Asking for an extension the day of or days after the deadline isn't fair.

 ## Objectives